Kruptein/planarally-docs/public/docs/Wall_guide/Guide to Building Wall Masks..md

 `potrace -s FREE-MAP-FRIDAY-001_LINEART_WALLS.bmp`

-This should give you an `svg` that if you open up in graphic program or your  browser should be black, where the light will be blocked and clear where the light can shine.
+This should give you an `svg` that if you open up in graphic program should be black, where the light will be blocked and clear where the light can shine.

 ![method1_9](assets/method1_9.png)

-#__METHOD Two__
+# __Method Two__

 Say you have an irregular map or the background is not so easy to remove.
 Well you can still hand make a mask just using normal tools.

+For this example I will use this map.

 https://www.reddit.com/r/FantasyMaps/comments/hrf51h/battlemap30x202160x1440pxcavejunglepirateoc/